 Gartner experts concluded that 50% of SaaS companies will fully synchronize their products using management tools by 2026.
 It will reduce the burden on the IT staff that spend on average 40% of their time supporting the platform.

-SaaS automation will optimize interaction among the system and ordinary users.
+SaaS automation will optimize the interaction between the system and ordinary users.
 According to BetterCloud, only 45% of SaaS operations are now automated.
 Bold forecasts for the next three years promise to increase this figure to 80%.
 If you closely follow the pace of development of the IT sector in recent years, it becomes clear that these forecasts have great chances of successful implementation into reality.

 The market for SaaS products and startups is growing rapidly.
 Due to many access control issues, it has not yet reached its peak, but that will change in the coming years.
 Apps and systems based on cloud platforms are relatively cheap to implement and support, so they are the best option for developing MVPs and full-fledged complexes.
 Industry trends will raise SaaS quality even higher and bring the branch to the top of IT services.